skrish30/hexology-demo/README.md

 ## Potential Legal dispute

 The whole prototype is built on open-source work, libraries, database or APIs.
 IBM Watson services can be accessed by anyone without charges.
-Therefore, based on the work at this stage, there will no potential legal dispute in the near future.
+Therefore, based on the work at this stage, it is believed that there will no potential legal dispute in the near future.

 ## Authors